nycu-caslab/OSC-RISCV-Web/labs/lab3.rst

 so you must read those descriptions at boot.

 In Lab 3, you need to implement memory allocators that rely on VF2 Device Tree for memory layout.
-They’ll be used in all later labs.
+They'll be used in all later labs.

 #################
 Goals of this lab
 #################

+* Implement a Startup Allocator (bump-pointer) that uses the addresses retrieved by Lab 2's DT parser:
+  * DTB Blob
+  * Kernel Image
+  * Initramfs
+  * Any implementer-defined reserved regions to reserve all those areas before setting up the Page Frame Array.

-* Implement a Page Frame Allocator that uses Lab 2’s `mem_regions[]` array for all physical RAM segments.
+* Implement a Page Frame Allocator that uses Lab 2's `mem_regions[]` array for all physical RAM segments.

 * Implement a Dynamic Memory Allocator that calls `p_alloc(1)` (from the Page Frame Allocator) and partitions pages into chunk pools.

-* Implement a Startup Allocator (bump-pointer) that uses the addresses retrieved by Lab 2’s DT parser:
-    – DTB Blob
-    – Kernel Image
-    – Initramfs
-    – Any implementer-defined reserved regions to reserve all those areas before setting up the Page Frame Array.

 ##########